sihan-chen-yes/SMGP/assignment6/README.md

 # Assignment 6: Skinning & Skeletal Animation

-Name: 'Sihan Chen'

-Legi-Nr: '23-943-079'

-## Required results
-Edit this 'README.md' file to report all your results.
-Use the `./res` folder to store your results.

 ### Tasks

 1. Read Sec.
 1 carefully to get familiar with the data format, problem formulation, and mathematical background.